niebardzo/Emotions/README.md

 ### Features Extraction

 To properly analyze the image, the face features have to be extracted.
 The class Face have been implemented to extract the face features.
 There are 4 features extracted for each eye region and 5 features extracted for mouth region which gives 13 features in total.

+IMAGE

 The features are normalized with the normalizer caluculated based on the sum of the eucilidean distance between face gravity center point and center of each eye divide by 2.0.

 IMAGE

 ### Feature Engineering